 For an impartial perspective on your would-be home, it’s worth taking a look at some new home builder reviews.
 House builder reviews survey homeowners to feed back into the industry and raise standards overall.
 It’s worth contributing to the survey once you’ve completed your purchase; in doing so, you’ll ensure that future homebuyers have access to the best possible market (and when you consider that those future homebuyers might include yourself, this move becomes all the more worthwhile!

 As with any new product, whether it be a car, a computer or a bar of Snickers, your new home will depreciate from the moment you move in.
-If you need to see within just a year or so, you probably won’t get your money back.
+And if there were problems you did not notice while you were considering your decision to buy the house like mold formation or bad plumbing, this would definitely be of a problem to you.
+Yes, you could get professional help from services similar to a Phoenix Property Damage Restoration, but sometimes, situations can be unsalvageable.
+If you need to see within just a year or so, you probably won’t evn get your money back.
 It’s therefore worth looking at the resale market in your area.
-Check properties of an equivalent size, and take an average sample of the price per square foot.
+Check properties of equivalent size, and take an average sample of the price per square foot.
 That way you’ll have a better understanding of the premium you’ll be paying.

 Naturally, you’ll want to negotiate with the developers, and shop around for the best possible deal.
 Developers are usually at their most willing to cut prices towards the end of the financial year, when they’ll be keep to post an encouraging end-of-year sales figure.